Sign up to be included in future continuing education opportunities!

 The monthly education series from the Cannon Financial Institute is offered free by the Oklahoma City Community Foundation and provides attorneys, financial planners, CPAs, trust officers and other estate planning professionals an opportunity to connect and collaborate about current wealth management and estate planning topics, while earning continuing education credits.

 Topics to be covered in this year-long series are listed in the table below.
 To learn more about a specific topic, just click on the link.
-Learn more details about registration and location below.► April 25: Designing and Administering Estate Plans to Minimize Income Tax
+Learn more details about registration and location below.► May 23: The Junction of Excellent Estate Planning and Terrible Trust Administration

 It is possible to have a superb estate plan in concept, including state-of-the-art estate planning documents, only to have defective fiduciary administration cause components of the plan to short circuit or, in some cases, cause the whole plan to explode in flames.
 The results may range from loss of expected tax status or benefits to diversion of trust assets.
 In this session, we will examine the importance of: